mrtrieuphong/Facebook-Image-Backup/README.md

 ### Installation

 _Below is an tutorial for installing and setting up this app.
-If you wanna use this one without caring about the source code, please clone and run "Image2ASCII.exe" instead._

 1. Clone the repo
    ```sh
    git clone https://github.com/PhongCode/Facebook-image-backup.git